dotnet/csharplang/proposals/data-classes.md

 `Equals` method with an identity conversion to the target type is preferred over the virtual `Equals(object)` method).

-There is also one hidden data member, `EqualityContractOrigin`, that is always considered in equality.
+There is also one hidden data member, `protected virtual Type EqualityContractOrigin { get; }`, that is always considered in equality.
 By default this member always returns the static type of its containing type, i.e. `typeof(Containing)`.
 This means that sub-classes are not, by default, considered equal to their base classes,